 The PATH Foundation offers several grant cycles during the year to help nonprofits and government agencies better our communities.
-Project and Planning Grants and General Operations Grants must align with one of our four areas of focus — access to health, childhood wellness and nutrition, mental health and senior services — to be considered.
+Program and Planning Grants and General Operations Grants must align with one of our four areas of focus — access to health, childhood wellness and nutrition, mental health and senior services — to be considered.
 Make it Happen Grants and Technical Assistance Grants are not required to adhere to those principles, but both enhance vitality and service within our community.

-Project and Planning Grants
+Program and Planning Grants

-PATH Foundation’s Project and Planning Grants are 12-month grants for new or existing projects related to one or more of the Foundation’s four priority areas: access to health; childhood wellness; mental health; and senior services.
+PATH Foundation’s Program and Planning Grants are 12-month grants for new or existing projects related to one or more of the Foundation’s four priority areas: access to health; childhood wellness; mental health; and senior services.
 Applicants may request funding for up to $100,000, though most grants will be lower.
 Unrestricted general operations are not eligible for funding in this grant cycle.

 To apply, organizations must have submitted a Letter of Inquiry (LOI) no later than November 4, 2016.
 The LOI is a preliminary proposal submitted through the Foundation’s online grant portal.
 Accepted applicants received an invitation in late January 2017 to submit a full application, which were due in late February.
 Award recipients will be notified in June 2017.
 Successful grantees must use funding within one year of award.